FixPlanet/org/constitution/boilerplate.md

 22. **Use of electronic communications**

+> 1. **General**
+>
+>    The CIO will comply with the requirements of the Communications Provisions
+>    in the General Regulations and in particular:
+>
+>    a.
+The requirement to provide within 21 days to any member on request a hard
+>       cop of any document or information sent to the member otherwise than in hard
+>       copy form;
+>    b.
+Any requirements to provide information to the Commission in a
+>       particular form or manner.
+>
+> 2. **To the CIO**
+>
+>    Any member or charity trustee of the CIO may communicate electronically
+>    with the CIO to an address specified by the CIO for the purpose, so long
+>    as the communication is authenticated in a manner which is satisfactory
+>    to the CIO.
+>
+> 3. **By the CIO**
+>
+>    a.
+Any member or charity trustee of the CIO, by providing the CIO with
+>       their email address or similar, is taken to have agreed to receive
+>       communications from the CIO in electronnic form at that address, unless
+>       the member has indicated to the CIO their unwillingness to receive such
+>       communications in that form;
+>    b.
+The charity trustees may, subject to compliance with any legal
+>       requirements, by means of publication on its website:
+>       i.
+Provide the members with the notice referred to in clause 19(2)
+>          (Notice of general meetings); and
+>       ii.
+Give charity trustees notice of their meetings in accordance with
+>           clause 15(1) (Calling meetings); and
+>       iii.
+Submit any proposal to the members or charity trustees for
+>            decision by written resolution in accordance with the CIO's
+>            powers under clause 18 (Members' decisions) or 18(4) (Decisions
+>            taken by resolution in writing).
+>    c.
+The charity trustees must:
+>       i.
+Take reasonable steps to ensure that members and charity trustees
+>           are promptly notified of the publication of any such notice or
+>           proposal; and
+>       ii.
+Send any such notice or proposal in hard copy form to any member
+>           or charity trustee who has not consented to receive communications in
+>           electronic form.

 23. **Keeping of Registers**

 > The CIO must comply with its obligations under the General Regulations in